-This is a simple program in the default programming language of the HP 48 G series, and also incorporated in the HP 49 G series.
+This is a simple program in the default programming language of the calculator.
 This programming language is called UserRPL (See Chapters 20 and 21 in the calculator's user's guide).
-The program shown above is relatively simple and consists of two parts, contained between the program containers << >>:
+The program shown above is relatively simple and consists of two parts, contained between the program containers

-Input: → x → x Process: 'LN(x+1) + EXP(x) '
+• Input: $\rightarrow x \rightarrow \times$ • Process: 'LN(x+1) + EXP(x)'